MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-expiration.md

 [Meeting policies](meeting-policies-in-teams.md) in Microsoft Teams are used to control whether users in your organization can start and schedule meetings and the features that are available to meeting participants for meetings that are scheduled by users.
 You can use the global (Org-wide default) policy or create and assign custom policies.
 You manage meeting policies in the Microsoft Teams admin center or by using [Get](https://docs.microsoft.com/powershell/module/skype/get-csteamsmeetingpolicy), [New](https://docs.microsoft.com/powershell/module/skype/new-csteamsmeetingpolicy), [Set](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy), [Remove](https://docs.microsoft.com/powershell/module/skype/remove-csteamsmeetingpolicy), [Grant](https://docs.microsoft.com/powershell/module/skype/grant-csteamsmeetingpolicy) -CsTeamsMeetingPolicy PowerShell cmdlets.

 The meeting policy settings that control whether users can start and schedule meetings also control expiration of meetings scheduled by users.
 When a meeting join link and conference ID for a meeting expires, no one can join the meeting.
-The following meeting policy settings determine whether users can start and schedule meetings in Teams, and we'll be referring to them throughout this article.
+The following meeting policy settings determine whether users can start and schedule meetings in Teams, and we refer to them throughout this article.

 - [Allow Meet now in channels](meeting-policies-in-teams.md#allow-meet-now-in-channels): Controls whether a user can start an impromptu meeting in a channel.
 - [Allow channel meeting scheduling](meeting-policies-in-teams.md#allow-channel-meeting-scheduling): Controls whether a user can schedule a meeting in a channel.